-For most people the main attraction of visiting the Moccasins is the mining ghost town of Kendall.
-The town contains several significant remains, including a general store, many crumbled foundations and much of the foundation of a two story building that served several purposes including as the town bank.
-The solid, thick walled bank vault stands prominently in the center of the building.
-Steel I beams support the roof and would have helped to prevent break-in.
+For most people, the main attraction of visiting the Moccasins is the mining ghost town of Kendall.
+The town contains several significant remains, including a general store, many crumbled foundations, and much of the foundation of a two-story building that served several purposes including the town bank.
+The solid, thick-walled bank vault stands prominently in the center of the building.
+Steel I beams support the roof and would have helped to prevent a break-in.

 The Kendall area is maintained by the Boy Scouts who operate the nearby K-M Scout Camp.
 The Montana Council of the Boy Scouts runs the camp.
 To learn more visit their site at K-M Camp.
 A lot of people know of the Moccasins Mountains because of the scout camp.
 However, far more know about them because of their mining history.

 Since the late 1800’s there has been mining in the area and Kendall was a vibrant gold mining town.
 Rather than write another history of Kendall, I’m excerpting here an account from the Montana Dept. of Environmental Quality.
 This excellent summary gives a great sense of what Kendall once was.